edgio-docs/edgio-docs/src/pages/guides/deploy_to_edgio.md

 `secrets.EDGIO_DEPLOY_TOKEN` is automatically injected into your cloned repository during the deploy process.
 Do not change the name of this variable or the deploy process will fail.

-Once everything is setup, you can test your deploy button by appending your GitHub repository full URL to `https://app.layer0.co/deploy?repo=`.
+Once everything is setup, you can test your deploy button by appending your GitHub repository full URL to `{{ APP_URL }}/deploy?repo=`.

-For example, using our Next.js example located at `https://github.com/layer0-docs/layer0-nextjs-example` would become `https://app.layer0.co/deploy?repo=https%3A%2F%2Fgithub.com%2Flayer0-docs%2Flayer0-nextjs-example`
+For example, using our Next.js example located at `https://github.com/layer0-docs/layer0-nextjs-example` would become `{{ APP_URL }}/deploy?repo=https%3A%2F%2Fgithub.com%2Flayer0-docs%2Flayer0-nextjs-example`

 Now, you can embed this link to let users instantly clone and deploy the project to {{ PRODUCT }}!